Daisy Duck: Voice

-Daisy Duck has been voiced by several different voice actors over the years, yet by far the most extensive work has been done by Tress MacNeille, who took on the role in 1999.
+Daisy Duck has been voiced by several different voice actors over the years.
+By far the most extensive work has been done by Tress MacNeille, who took on the role in 1999.

 Clarence Nash voiced Daisy in her debut in Mr. Duck Steps Out.
-In the short, Nash voiced Daisy in a similar 'duck-like' voice as Donald's.
-Starting with Donald's Crime (1945), Gloria Blondell took over vocal duties on the character, giving her a more "normal" female human voice.
-Blondell would voice Daisy in a further four shorts between 1945 and 1947, with her last being Donald's Dilemma (1947).
-For Donald's Dream Voice (1948), actress Ruth Clifford, best known as the voice of Minnie Mouse in the late 1940s and early 1950s, voiced Daisy.
-Blondell returned to the role one final time in Crazy Over Daisy (1950).
+In the short, Nash voiced Daisy in a similar "duck-like" voice as Donald's.
+Starting with Donald's Crime (1945), Ruth Clifford took over vocal duties on the character, giving her a more "normal" female human voice.
+Clifford would voice Daisy in a further three shorts between 1945 and 1947, with her last being Sleepy Time Donald (1947).
+Gloria Blondell would take over the role briefly in Donald's Dilemma (1947).
+Clifford returned to the role starting in Donald's Dream Voice (1948) and Crazy Over Daisy (1950).
 Vivi Janiss voiced the character in Donald's Diary (1954), while renowned voice actress June Foray (Rocky the Flying Squirrel) voiced her in her final classic shorts appearance, the educational Donald Duck short How to Have an Accident at Work (1959).

 Voice actress Janet Waldo, best known as the voice of Judy Jetson, voiced Daisy in the Disneyland Records album An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players (1974).

 In 1983, Daisy was voiced by Patricia Parris in Mickey's Christmas Carol.
+Tony Anselmo voiced Daisy in Down and Out with Donald Duck (1987).
 Daisy was then voiced by Kath Soucie throughout her first regular television series Quack Pack (1996).
-From 1997 to 1999, Daisy was voiced by Diane Michelle in the anthology film The Spirit of Mickey, the first season of Mickey Mouse Works, and other media and games at the time.
+From 1989 to 1999, Daisy was voiced by Diane Michelle in the anthology film The Spirit of Mickey, the first season of Mickey Mouse Works, and other media and games at the time.
 Michelle alternated in the role with Tress MacNeille for Mickey's Once Upon a Christmas.
 In 1999, MacNeille took over as Daisy's full-time voice starting with the second season of Mickey Mouse Works.
-MacNeille has voiced Daisy in the television series Disney's House of Mouse, Mickey Mouse Clubhouse, Mickey Mouse, Mickey Mouse Mixed-Up Adventures, Legend of the Three Caballeros, DuckTales, and The Wonderful World of Mickey Mouse.
+MacNeille has voiced Daisy in the television series House of Mouse, Mickey Mouse Clubhouse, Mickey Mouse, Mickey Mouse Mixed-Up Adventures, Legend of the Three Caballeros, DuckTales, and The Wonderful World of Mickey Mouse.
 MacNeille has also voiced Daisy in television specials, movies, and video games.
 Daisy was voiced by Russi Taylor in Fantasia 2000, although she has no lines other than a scream.
-In the second season of Mickey Mouse Funhouse, MacNeille was replaced by Debra Wilson as MacNeille was uninterested in continuing the series.
-Wilson, the first African-American performer of Daisy, also voiced the character in the holiday special Mickey Saves Christmas.
+In the second season of Mickey Mouse Funhouse, MacNeille was replaced by Debra Wilson as MacNeille was caught up in other projects.
+Wilson, the first African-American performer of Daisy, also voiced the character in the television specials Mickey Saves Christmas and Mickey and Friends Trick or Treats.